OndrejHome/fast-vm-public-images/fcos/ign/HOWTO.md

   EOF
   ~~~

-5. (1/2) sparsify image: use `fast-vm-miage compact` to cleanup free space on filesystems.
+5. (1/2) sparsify image: use `fast-vm-image compact` to cleanup free space on filesystems.
   ~~~
   # fast-vm-image compact fcos32.200601
   ~~~